fortuneehis/proenv/README.md

 SOME_KEY=SOME_VALUE # Inline comment
 ```

-### Variable Expansion

-You need to add the value of another variable in one of your variables?
-Use [dotenv-expand](https://github.com/motdotla/dotenv-expand).

 ## `config()`

 The `config` function accepts will read your `.env` file if a path to the env file(s) is not specified, parse the contents, assign it to